Spanish city with buildings

 English

-English majors have a broad background in American, British, and World literature, and the study of these can be satisfied through study abroad.
-Being able to experience coursework abroad can give students more breadth and depth to their education.
-The ideal time to study abroad tends to be spring of the sophomore year or fall semester of the junior year.
+English majors have a broad background in American, British, and World literature, and studying these subjects abroad can enhance your education with more breadth and depth.
+The ideal time to study abroad is typically during the spring of the sophomore year or the fall semester of the junior year.

 Featured Programs